Table of Contents

 Target-date funds and index funds are two common investment vehicles for individuals investing for retirement.
-Investors may see one or both of these types of investment as options in their 401(k) or other workplace retirement fund.
-Target-date funds offer a sort of set-it-and-forget-it approach to investing typically tied to an investor’s timeline, while index funds include a basket of investments corresponding to an underlying index.
+Investors may see one or both of these types of investments as options in their 401(k) or other workplace retirement fund.
+Target-date funds offer a sort of set-it-and-forget-it approach to investing typically tied to an investor’s timeline, while index funds include a basket of investments corresponding to an underlying market index.

 Target-Date Funds vs Index Funds: A Comparison

 Target-date funds and index funds are both common ways for investors to save for future goals, especially retirement.
 Target-date funds offer what can feel like a hands-off approach to saving for retirement.
-In a way, they’re like a retirement plan inside a single investment vehicle.
-Investors do not have to choose the funds held by target date funds or reallocate the fund as it nears its target date.
+Investors choose a target fund with a date that’s closest to the year they plan to retire.

 Target-date funds may include index funds.
-Index funds track specific indices and typically perform in line with the broader market.
+Index funds track specific market indices and typically perform in line with the broader market.

 Here’s a quick look at the main differences between these two types of funds.

-Target Date Funds
+| Target Date Funds | Index Funds |

-• Designed to track an index, such as the S&P 500, and provide returns similar to the movements of the index.
+• Designed to track an index, such as the S&P 500, and seek to achieve returns similar to the movements of the index. • Allows investors more flexibility in choosing the funds in their portfolios. • Passive management typically translates into lower fees. |

 Target-Date Funds